lambotpm/pvpguide/Guide.md

 Stay on top of Purging buffs from enemy Mages without blowing through too much mana!
 You can take their major DPS cooldowns (Combustion, Arcane Power, Icy Veins) and also their survivability cooldowns (Temporal Shield, Prismatic Barrier; Ice Block and Mass Invisibility via Mass Dispel).

 Retribution Paladins have a talent that causes them to autocast Divine Shield when they are about to die.
 Have a Mass Dispel ready to fire off when your team is close to securing a kill!

+When playing against a Rogue, try to have one of your teammates get into combat as soon as possible.
+If you heal somebody in combat with a quick Plea, you will get pulled into combat too and thus not be Sappable.
+(Works great with Hunter pets!)

+Enemy Priests have loads of Purgable buffs!
+Be on the look out for Holy Ward, Apotheosis, Power Infusion, and big Clarity of Wills.

+If an enemy Priest Mind Controls one of your teammates, you can Purge the effect off of him.